ContinuumRoboticsLab/opencontinuumrobotics/_posts/2023-06-23-intro-mp-part1.md

 As of now, the majority of these methods (with an exception mentioned below) leverage gradients (and frequently higher-order derivatives) of the objective function and/or of the constraint functions in iterative optimization methods.
 Think penalty methods, augmented Lagrangian methods, interior point methods, etc. If these concepts are new to you, there is an amazing textbook on the subject by Wright and Nocedal [^10] that is open almost perpetually in my office.

 At a high level there isn't much more to the story.
 These methods take exactly the optimization-based formulation above and apply optimization techniques that work directly on such formulations.

+{% include figure image_path="/assets/images/posts/101-motion-planning-intro-part1-Fig4.png"
+caption="Potentially abandoning the notion of a graph entirely, the optimization-based methods instead frequently parameterize a curve in the configuration space that connects the start and goal.
+Here that initial parameterization is just an evenly spaced set of configurations in between the start and goal, without consideration of the obstacles.
+These methods then leverage numerical optimization to minimize an objective while ensuring constraint satisfaction (such as by bringing the path out of regions of the space that collide with obstacles, a process here represented by the blue arrows)."%}

 Is it just that easy?
 Unfortunately, no. The prior paragraph is true at a high level, but the low level is where the details lie.
 The specific ways in which these methods define cost and their constraint functions such that they work well with the optimization techniques---e.g., ensuring they have gradients that are well-behaved---can make these methods a bit tricky to use in practice.
 However in many cases they end up working very, very well, which can make it worth the complexity.